maliskovik/ansible-duplicity/README.md

 ## Mandatory variables
 * duplicity_sftp_username - username for the backup location(remote)
 * duplicity_sftp_destination - hostname of the backup destination
+* duplicity_backends: - a structure with info about the backend
+  * name - user friendly name ( single string )
+  * username - username to use for authentication
+  * address - backend address
+  * port- backend port
+  * proto - protocol to use(sftp/rsync...)

 ## Optional variables